« State-specific resources Pennsylvania

 Construction Lien Waivers in Pennsylvania

-Required Format: Pennsylvania does not require any specific statutorily required verbiage to be valid but be sure to check with your constuction attorney and consult any relevant state statutes.
+Required format: Pennsylvania does not require any specific statutorily required verbiage to be valid but be sure to check with your constuction attorney and consult any relevant state statutes.

-Required Notarization: Pennsylvania does not require waivers to be notarized.
+Required notarization: Pennsylvania does not require waivers to be notarized.

 Waivers are not standardized by statute and must be contractually negotiated.
 Conditional or unconditional waivers are typically used at payment milestones, but no statutory forms are mandated.